Welcome to the English Department at Moorpark College

 -

-use and evaluate various sources to interpret literature and create original arguments.
+evaluate various sources to interpret literature and create original arguments.

 -